Have You Ever Felt Like Your Teacher is Criticizing You?

 We haven't given up on you.
 We believe you are capable of rising to the challenge and being so much better then you see yourself as being!
 If it seems like a teacher is getting frustrated with you, it is because she really cares.
 Take each correction as a gift.
 We as teachers want to share what we have learned and help you achieve greater things.

 Finally, remember, not one dancer in history has gone through their ballet training and career without having a "bad day".

 In fact, most of us have one once a week if not more!
 It is definitely not about having all "good days," and much more about how you respond to the frustrating ones.
 If you get discouraged, remember how far you've come.
 Thank God for that.
 Be vigilant with the thoughts you allow into your mind, don't give up, and receive corrections as a gift, not as criticizm.
 This will free you to actually apply those corrections, learn from them, and improve.

-This post's author, Ms. Brette Benedict is a Company Artist with Ballet 5:8 professional company, and is the Ballet Mistress for Ballet 5:8's Trainee Program.
+This post's author, Ms. Brette Benedict, is a Lead Artist with the Ballet 5:8 professional company, and is the Ballet Mistress for Ballet 5:8's Trainee Program.